NabilNoaman/UniWebView/README.md

 * Background transparent - In iOS, there is a gray background by default in webview.
 You can use `SetTransparentBackground` to set the back ground transparent.
 * Clean cache - The web view will keep the url request by default, which may cause an old page showed even if you update your web page.
 Use `CleanCache` to solve this problem.
 * Go back and go forward - Just behaves as a browser, you can control the webpage navigation in your game, by `GoBack` and `GoForward` method.
+* Play youtube video with the webview - Just load the url and it can play.
+* Close by back button or native tool bar - There is a built-in toolbar to control the navigation and dismiss on iOS.
+Also use back button to go back and close webview on Android.
 * Multiple webviews.
 If you want more than one webview in your game, just instantiate another gameObject and add the script to it.

 ### Merge AndroidManifest.xml